jkmaxwell/medusa_tools/README.md

 │   │   └── sq80/       # SQ80 wavetable sources
 │   └── dist/           # Compiled .polyend files
 ├── medusa_cli.py        # Command-line interface
+├── medusa_gui.py        # Graphical user interface
 ├── medusa_core.py       # Core functionality
 └── ...                 # Other project files
 ```

 ## Installation

+### GUI Version (Recommended for most users)

+1. Download the latest release from the releases page
+2. Extract the zip file
+3. Double-click `Medusa Wavetable Utility.app` to run
+4. If you get a security warning:
+   - Right-click (or Control-click) the app and select "Open"
+   - Or go to System Preferences > Security & Privacy and click "Open Anyway"

+### CLI Version

 1. Download the compiled `medusa_cli` executable from the releases page
 2. Install FFmpeg (required for audio file conversion)